 27th December 2022

 Text Messaging Service

-Morningside Medical Practice are now operating a restricted list.
+Morningside Medical Practice is now operating a restricted list.
 If you require to register, this can be done on a Monday - Friday.
-Unfortunately we are only able register a limited amount of patients per week until further notice.
-The decision was taken so this would allow the doctors to continue providing high quality and safe care to our patients.
+Unfortunately, we are only able to register a limited amount of patients per week until further notice.
+The decision was taken so this would allow the doctors to continue providing high-quality and safe care to our patients.
 Thank you for your continued support and patience.